NCEAS/recordr/README.md

 console commands without the need to modify existing R code.
 The provenance that is captured during an R script execution includes information about the script that was run, files that were read and written, and details about the execution environment at the time of execution.
-R code, Input files and generated files from every script execution, or "run", can be efficiently archived so that these past versions of files can be retrieved for a run in order to investigate previous versions of processing or analysis, support reproducibilty, and provide an easy way to publish data products and all files that contributed to those products to a data repository such as the DataONE network.
+R code, Input files and generated files from every script execution, or "run", can be efficiently archived so that these past versions of files can be retrieved for a run in order to investigate previous versions of processing or analysis, support reproducibility, and provide an easy way to publish data products and all files that contributed to those products to a data repository such as the DataONE network.

 A *recordr* overview vignette can be viewed at https://github.com/NCEAS/recordr/blob/master/vignettes/intro_recordr.Rmd.

 ## Installation Notes

 The *recordr* R package requires the R package *redland*.
 If you are installing on Ubuntu then the Redland C libraries must be installed first.
 If you are installing on Mac OS X or Windows then installing these libraries is not required.